RSCC Policies & Guidelines

 Should only use a centrally or locally provisioned cloud service once you have confirmed with your Information Steward that the service is appropriate for administrative institutional data.
 Not all contractually provisioned services are designed to handle administrative data.

 ||Institutional data that is meant for members of the Roane State community and in some cases wide and open distribution to the public at large.
 This institutional data does not contain confidential information.

 May use self-provisioned cloud services to store or manage public institutional data with caution.
 Should ensure that using these cloud services does not violate any licensing agreements.

 May use contractually provisioned cloud services to store or manage public institutional data.

 - Responsible Party

-The Assistant Vice President for Information Technology is responsible for the development and maintenance of this policy for issuance by the Executive Vice President of Business and Finance.
+The CIO is responsible for the development and maintenance of this policy for issuance by the Vice President of Business and Finance.

 Original Date Effective: 06/26/2017